Hi Janet,

 I didn’t study history, but I’ve always been interested in it.
 Jarra’s history lecturer would strongly disapprove of me, because I concentrate on my favourite periods of history and ignore all the boring bits.

--Earth is a pretty sweet place to live but I could also see myself as a nice Deltan girl, how about you?
+pretty sweet place to live but I could also see myself as a nice Deltan girl,

 That’s a difficult question.
 There are some amazing places in Jarra’s future Earth that feature in the later books, and I’d love to be one of the archaeologists exploring them.
 If I had to choose a sector, then I’m tempted by Beta sector if I could be in the right clan.
 Jarra is an Earth girl, and knows very little about Beta sector in book 1.
 Her two Betan classmates are from a very disreputable pseudo clan, so aren’t helping her discover the true Betan culture.
 She learns more about that later.